JeremyHeinPhD/Alignment-Portfolio/rubric_alignment_neurodiverse.md

 ---

 When I retired from university teaching after 28 years, I became a part-time after-school tutor at a well-known tutoring center.
-I tutored hundreds students over my five years of work (2018-2023) but **Patrick Delaney** had the biggest impact one me because of what he taught me about the learning process of neurodiverse students.
+I tutored hundreds students over my five years of work (2018-2023) but **Patrick Delaney** had the biggest impact on me because of what he taught me about the learning process of neurodiverse students.

 I first spoke with Patrick via Zoom.
 His mother wanted to assess our fit as teacher and student.
 To make conversation, I asked Patrick if he had any brothers or sisters.
 He was anoyed by his Mom's suggestion that he needed a tutor and gavee me a surly reply: “I have as many as a cyclops does eyes.”
 He was only nine years old, and I knew immediately we would get along well.